Genomic Analysis Laboratory

 Genomic Analysis Laboratory and Center of Excellence for Stem Cell Genomics

 Gene expression is an intricately coordinated event.
 The spatio-temporal regulation of gene expression is controlled at several levels.
-I focus on three facets - the epigenetic, transcriptional and post-transcriptional layers of gene regulation.
+I focus on four facets - the genomic, epigenetic, transcriptional and post-transcriptional layers of gene regulation.
 As a computational biologist, I analyze genomics data generated by high-throughput technologies in an effort to uncover these molecular connections, with special focus on human health and disease.

 For more information on my research activities (including past research) and background, please visit my website by clicking here»

 For full (and current) list of publications, please click here.